Convergence estimates for the Magnus expansion II. $C^*$-algebras: Introduction to Part II

 \textbf{Introduction to the Hilbert space operator setting.} Practically, most applications of the Magnus expansion deal with matrices or Hilbert space operators.
 A common feature of these cases is that certain spectral methods apply.
 In fact, not only the available tools are more numerous in these cases, but stronger convergence theorems hold.
 These are the subjects of this Part II.

+Convergence in the case of finite matrices is more like a matter of complex analysis, as finite dimensional norms are equivalent.
+Even so, it a very reasonable choice to use the operator norm in order to keep track of matters of convergence.
+In the infinite-dimensional case, the choice of norm is, of course, essential.

-Matrices and Hilbert space operators, has always been the principal subjects of investigations of convergence of the Baker--Campbell--Hausdorff and Magnus expansions (cf. references in Part I).
-However, the first one which is truly specific to these classes seems to be Mityagin \cite{M} (1990), unfortunately unpublished (but already noted by Day, So, Thompson \cite{DST}).
-It uses the spectral arguments.
-It is discussed more in Blanes, Casas \cite{BC}; they establish the convergence of BCH series with cumulative norm less than $\pi$.
-The result was extended to the Magnus expansion by Moan, Niesen \cite{MN} (2008) and Casas \cite{Ca}, ultimately, for Hilbert spaces operators.
-Divergence was considered earlier by Wei \cite{W} and Michel \cite{Mi}, then Vinokurov \cite{V} (1991) gave counterexamples for the convergence of the BCH expansion with cumulative norm greater than $\pi$ in the BCH case.
-Moan \cite{Ma} (2002) (cf. Moan, Niesen \cite{MN}) gave a counterexample for the convergence of the Magnus expansion with cumulative norm $\pi$.
-Here the ultimate counterexamples are in the setting of $2\times2$ real matrices, that is they belong to the most manageable case; yielding further counterexamples by extension.
-Thus, the qualitative convergence radius $\pi$ is well-established for Hilbert space operators.
+Matrices with operator norm and Hilbert space operators have always been the principal subjects of investigations of convergence of the Baker--Campbell--Hausdorff and Magnus expansions (cf.~references in Part I).
+However, the first result which is truly specific to these classes seems to be of Mityagin \cite{Mity} (1990), unfortunately unpublished (cf. Day, So, Thompson \cite{DST}, Blanes, Casas \cite{BC}, and, especially, Casas \cite{Ca}).
+It uses spectral arguments and establishes the convergence of BCH series with cumulative norm less than $\pi$.
+The result was extended to the Magnus expansion by Moan, Niesen \cite{MN} (2008) for finite matrices, and by Casas \cite{Ca}, ultimately, for operators on Hilbert spaces.

+Divergence was considered earlier by Wei \cite{W} (who does not actually considers the norm) and Michel \cite{Mi} (who uses different norms but his results and methods have consequences in the Hilbert setting of $2\times2$ matrices); then Vinokurov \cite{V} (1991) gave a simple counterexample to the convergence of the BCH expansion with cumulative norm greater than $\pi$ in the BCH case.
+Moan \cite{Ma} (2002) (cf. Moan, Niesen \cite{MN}) gave a counterexample to the convergence of the Magnus expansion with cumulative norm $\pi$.
+It is notable, however, that, regarding the Magnus expansion, all the crucial ideas and examples were already available to Sch\"affer \cite{Sch} (1964), except he does not apply them to the convergence radius of the Magnus expansion as such.
+In any case, the qualitative convergence radius $\pi$ is well-established for Hilbert space operators. \snewpage